Software Development Outsourcing: A 5-Step Successful Strategy

 - Fixed price model is where everything from project requirements, budget, and timeframe is agreed upon before the commencement of software development.
 It does not allow flexibility in sudden changes and has a fixed price agreed upon by both parties.

-- Dedicated team model is where experts from the outsourcing vendor’s pool of experts work as a part of your organization.
+- Dedicated team model is where experts from the outsourcing vendor’s pool of experts work become a part of your work culture.
 In other words, it is an extension of your existing team with a developer’s fee charged hourly.

 Software development outsourcing costs[Factors to consider]